ds-wizard/docs/docs/admin/configuration.rst

 Document Worker
 ===============

 Configuration of document worker must match with server configuration.
+In docker, the default moint point is set to ``/app/config.yml`` but it can be overriden using environment variable ``DOCWORKER_CONFIG``.
+Similarly, working directory can be changed from the default ``/tmp/docworker`` using ``DOCWORKER_WORKDIR``.

 .. _config-docworker-example:

 .. literalinclude:: docworker.yml
    :caption: docworker.yml
-   :language: ini
+   :language: yaml
    :linenos:

 mongo